 About us

-Working in partnership with LAHP’s eight university partners are five core delivery partners: Museum of London; The National Archives; Google; the Victoria & Albert Museum; and the Wellcome Trust.
+Working in partnership with LAHP’s eight university partners are five core delivery partners: Google Arts & Culture, LADA Live Art Development Agency, London Museum, The National Archives, Victoria & Albert Museum, and Wellcome Trust.

 LAHP’s institutions offer a world-class environment for training and research.
 Subject coverage in arts and humanities at LAHP’s institutions is comprehensive and the PhD experience is enriched by our libraries, archives, museums and special collections.
-Within walking distance of LAHP’s central office at Senate House there is the highest concentration of specialist research libraries in Europe.
-The British Library, and the libraries at Senate House, the Warburg Institute, King’s Maughan Library, the Institute of Advanced Legal Studies, Institute of Historical Research, the LSE Library and the Women’s Library, and the Institute of Classical Studies: all have unique special collections available to our students.
+Within walking distance of LAHP’s central office at University College London there is the highest concentration of specialist research libraries in Europe.
+The British Library, Senate House Library, the Warburg Institute, King’s Maughan Library, LSE Library and the Women’s Library: these libraries all have unique special collections available to our students.

 Collectively, LAHP has more than 1,500 research-active staff working in arts and humanities subjects and LAHP students are part of a wider community of more than 2,300 full and part-time research students embedded in departments across arts and humanities and social science disciplines.